feynmanliang/bachbot/experiment-notes.md

    (excluding sample axis 0) is the time dimension.
 This means that `Permute` should be used to satisfy this assumption

+ * For some reason my sharing of embedding matrices is only supported by the tensorflow backend...

 # 6-4

 "Modelling, Visualising and Summarising Documents with a Single Convolutional Neural Network", Denil et al 2014